DynamicsAndNeuralSystems/catch22/README.md

 ## Matlab

-Go to the `./wrap_Matlab` directory and call `mexAll` from within Matlab.
+Go to the `wrap_Matlab` directory and call `mexAll` from within Matlab.
 Include the folder in your Matlab path to use the package.

-To test, navigate to `./wrap_Matlab` directory from within Matlab and run:
+To test, navigate to `wrap_Matlab` directory from within Matlab and run:

 ```
 testing